Can you tell me what my chances for admission are without filling out an application?

 If you graduated from an Iowa high school and have at least one parent living or buried in Iowa, you may be considered a resident after doing the following: obtain an Iowa driver's license, register to vote in Iowa, and obtain an Iowa vehicle registration.
 You'll need to fill out the Application for Resident Classification after the above three items are completed and submit it to have your status changed, and be approved by the Registrar.
 Contact the Registrar's office to ensure you meet all qualifications for residency.

-This information is located in our Placement Statistics page.
+This information is located in our Employment Statistics page.

-This information is located in our Placement Statistics page.
+This information is located in our Employment Statistics page.

 Our students seek employment opportunities in many parts of the country.
 Of course, as a Midwestern program, our network is stronger and larger in the Midwest, with Chicago and Minneapolis as our largest two markets.
-You can get a more detailed breakdown either on our Placement Statistics page or by looking at our Interactive Placement Map.
-Be sure to download the latest Placement Report for details (this link can be found at the top of the Placement Statistics page).
+You can get a more detailed breakdown either on our Employment Statistics page or by looking at our Interactive Employment Map.

 Check out our academics section for more information.